juliuspleunes4/TurboInfer/README.md

 **TurboInfer** - Building the foundation for high-performance LLM inference.

-*Current Status: Foundation and core mathematical operations complete, attention mechanisms in development*
+*Current Status: Foundation and all mathematical operations complete, ready for Phase 3 (Model Loading)*